meson10/gottp/README.md

 gottp
 =====

-Gottp is not a regular front-end server to do customer facing websites.
-It has been designed using backend servers in mind.
-It offers a variety of features like Call Aggregation using Asynchronous or Blocking Pipes very much like Batch requests in Graph API. https://developers.facebook.com/docs/graph-api/making-multiple-requests
+Gottp is not a regular front-end server to do user-facing CSS powered websites.
+It was designed using backend servers in mind and offers a variety of features like:

+* Call Aggregation using Non-Blocking or Blocking Pipes.
+[1]
+* Optionally Listens on Unix Domain socket.
+* In-built error traceback emails.

+[1] Much like Batch requests in Facebook Graph API (https://developers.facebook.com/docs/graph-api/making-multiple-requests)

 Installation
 =============

+Installation is as easy as:

 ```
 go get github.com/Simversity/gottp
 ```